About Katrina

 Writing

-Katrina Kell is an award-winning Australian writer.
-Her short stories, poetry and essays have been published in anthologies and literary journals including Westerly, Text, Raudem and Index, and her journalism has appeared in various media, most recently in The Conversation.
-She is the author of two young adult novels, Juice and Mama’s Trippin’, and in March 2020 she was the winner of an Australian Society of Authors Award Mentorship for her unpublished novel manuscript inspired by Melbourne’s iconic nude painting Chloé.
-Created by Jules Lefebvre in 1875, Chloé has graced the walls of Young and Jackson Hotel since 1909 and is now a much-loved cultural icon.
+Katrina’s short stories, poetry and essays have been published in anthologies and literary journals including Westerly, Text, Raudem and Index, and her journalism has appeared in various media, including The Conversation.
+She is the author of two young adult novels, Juice and Mama’s Trippin’, and was the winner of an Australian Society of Authors Award Mentorship for the unpublished manuscript of Chloé.
+Her PhD thesis, Capturing Chloé: Reimagining a Melbourne Icon, explores the myths and volatile history of the iconic nude painting and its model.

 Katrina lives and works on the unceded lands of the Whadjuk Noongar people.